CS3398-Europa-Six/CS3398--Europa--S2018/README.md

 	- Code is in main directory which includes data.sql, carData.db, sqlConvert.py
 	- This python program added a carData.db file which include basic car database for the site to use
 	- Measurable improvement was the understanding and integration of a sqlite file on the web page

+Phillip Tran
+	- Code is in main branch, which includes stuff in CS3398--Europa--S2018/frontend/europa-fe/src/app/ (All of the modules besides 	about), as well as the stuff in CS3398--Europa--S2018/backend/client/
+	- The modules were responsible for creating the main dashboard application for the project as well as the API which was 		responsible for handling the requests to the database.
+	- I completed my objectives/improvements for Sprint 2, however, I had to sort of band aid the application.
+The pages present 		records from the database in a random sort of way, because there were issues with the preflight headers when trying to post user 	 input to the server.
+This can be seen in the diceroll area of the application.
+	Status: Well, the semester is over so I probably will not be working on this project for a while.
+	Next step: I will be continuously hosting the application on our server for a month period for it to be graded